s4mpl/portfolio/assets/cosc594-blog/miniproject3.md

 ---

 #### 04/12/2023
 We spent a few hours debugging IMU readings and determined that the sensor just wasn't that great.
 There were all kinds of drifting values despite being left untouched, and we even tried swapping out IMUs.
-Despite this, we figured out a few ways to minimize the errors we were seeing in the behavior of our motor by using a couple of simple tricks (see the code below).
+However, we figured out a few ways to minimize the errors we were seeing in the behavior of our motor by using a couple of simple tricks (see the code below).
 After some tuning of the speed through the `K_p` value, we ended up with a good enough product, and it actually performs pretty consistently provided that the wearer doesn't rotate their arm in unnatural ways and tries to keep rotation within the axis that the one motor can correct against.
 Check it out:

 <figure class='text-center'>
   <iframe width='100%' height='500px' src='https://www.youtube-nocookie.com/embed/WvlqQQe_DnU' class='mx-auto' frameborder='0' allow='accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share' allowfullscreen></iframe>
-  <figcaption>Never spill your drink again while on the move!</figcaption>
+  <figcaption>Never spill your drink again while on the move with your Beverage Buddy!</figcaption>
 </figure>

 ---